StutiSahu27612/argocd-movieworld/README.md

 The application uses structured logging with trace correlation:

 - Log format includes trace and span IDs
-- Log levels configurable via Actuator endpoint
+- Log levels configurable via `/actuator/loggers` endpoint
+- Dynamic log level adjustment at runtime
 - Logs can be correlated with traces and metrics

 ### Integration with Observability Stack